getgrav/grav-learn/pages/03.themes/06.theme-vars/docs.md

 </ul>
 ```

 ### uri object

+!!
+The whole list of the Uri object methods is available on the [API site](http://learn.getgrav.org/api/Grav/Common/Uri.html).
+Here's a list of the methods you'll find most useful.

 The Uri object has several methods to access parts of the current URI.
 For the full URL `http://mysite.com/grav/section/category/page.json/param1:foo/param2:bar/?query1=baz&query2=qux`: